Renovate doors

 Small change, big effect: modernise doors with light cut-outs

-A light opening is a glass insert in a wooden room door.
-Putting light cut-outs in existing doors is a good option if you want to keep the original character of your home but brighten it up visually.
-Clear glass lets the most light through and can even create the illusion of two connected rooms.
+A light cut-out is a glass insert in a wooden room door.
+Placing light cut-outs in existing doors is a good option if you want to retain the original character of your home but brighten it up visually.
+Clear glass lets in the most light and can even create the illusion of two connected rooms.
 Textured glass and frosted glass maintain a good balance between light penetration and privacy.

-However, you usually only get a really comprehensive change with new doors and/or fittings:
+However, a truly comprehensive change can usually only be achieved with new doors and/or fittings:

 Effective detail: Changing the door fitting

-Door handles, door knobs & co. are real little magicians: with the right door fitting, you can transform an old room door into a new style element: from old-fashioned to modern with stainless steel, from opulent to minimalist with an angular rose, from functional to cosy with a handle in cashmere grey.
-A Griffwerk lever handle set in cashmere grey or graphite black is not only visually beautiful, but is also characterised by its particularly friendly feel.
+Door handles, door handles & co. are real little magicians: with the right door fitting, you can transform an old room door into a new style element: from old-fashioned to modern with stainless steel, from opulent to minimalist with an angular rosette, from functional to cozy with a handle in cashmere grey.
+A Griffwerk handle set in cashmere grey or graphite black is not only visually attractive, but is also characterized by its particularly pleasant feel.

 Change of style: Replace wooden doors

 A renovated house in hygge style, minimalist style or other modern styles cannot really develop its ambience if a dark door in a completely different style is always in view.
-Changing the doors to a matching style, lighter colour and a type of wood that harmonises with the furniture changes the ambience of the entire home so that everything is coherent again.
+Changing the doors to a matching style, lighter color and a type of wood that harmonizes with the furniture changes the ambience of the entire home so that everything is harmonious again.

 Let there be light: Installing glass doors

-Glass doors flood your rooms with light - and thus significantly increase the quality of living.
-With the change from wooden to glass doors, all rooms appear brighter and larger.
+Glass doors flood your rooms with light - and thus significantly increase the quality of your living space.
+By switching from wooden to glass doors, all rooms appear brighter and larger.
 This creates an open, free living feeling.
-In addition, you save on heating costs: a closed glass door keeps the heat in the room and lets the light flood in freely.
-Griffwerk offers glass doors in green glass as well as Pure White quality or stylish grey glass.
-All variants can be designed according to your taste with our designs or your own.
+You also save on heating costs: a closed glass door keeps the heat in the room and allows light to flood in freely.
+Griffwerk offers glass doors in green glass and pure white quality or stylish gray glass.
+You can have all variants designed according to your taste with our or your own designs.

 The space miracle: Installing sliding doors

-Sliding doors create space even in the smallest flat.
-As the door is guided flat along the wall, there is no swing area and you gain space, especially in small rooms.
-Sliding door systems are also design elements, as they give the flat a modern, bright and minimalist look.
+Sliding doors create space even in the smallest of apartments.
+As the door is guided flat along the wall, there is no need for a pivoting area and you gain space, especially in small rooms.
+Sliding door systems are also design elements, as they give the home a modern, bright and minimalist look.

-Sliding glass doors combine the advantages of glass doors and sliding doors and are therefore particularly good for creating a friendly, bright, warm and modern living atmosphere.
+Sliding glass doors combine the advantages of glass doors and sliding doors and are therefore particularly good at creating a friendly, bright, warm and modern living atmosphere.

 Renovate doors: New door step by step

 The simplest method is to buy a new door leaf and fit it.
-In most cases, however, the frame must also be changed to match the new door.
-How to change the door and frame in 7 steps:
+In most cases, however, the frame also needs to be replaced so that it matches the new door.
+How to replace the door and frame in 7 steps:

-Step 2: Place wooden wedges between the frame and the wall to protect the wall and then loosen the old frame with a pry bar.
+Step2: Attach wooden wedges between the frame and the wall to protect the wall and then loosen the old frame with a pry bar.
 Then loosen the frame lintel with a hammer.
-The plaster will suffer in the process, so you will then have to restore the wall to its original state with putty and paint.
+This will damage the plaster, so you will then need to restore the wall to its original state using filler and paint.

-Step 3: Measure the width and height of the wall opening and determine to which side the door should open.
-With this information, you can buy the right door and frame.
+Step 3: Measure the width and height of the wall opening and determine which side the door should open to.
+You can use this information to buy the right door and frame.

 Installing a sliding door

-With a sliding door, the frame is omitted.
-This means that steps 1 and 2, up to plastering and possibly painting, are exactly the same as when replacing a swing door - unless you decide to leave the existing door frame in place.
-In that case, the running track is simply fitted over it.
+With a sliding door, there is no frame.
+This means that steps 1 and 2 through to plastering and possibly painting are exactly the same as when replacing a hinged door - unless you decide to leave the existing door frame.
+In this case, the running track is simply mounted above it.

 Screw the running track to the wall above the wall opening and mount the floor guide - if available - on the floor.